 Overall, analysts and economists expect the absolute level of sovereign debt outstanding to remain at elevated levels for the foreseeable future as governments finance their future deficits and roll over their sizable existing debt.
-Additionally, yields on benchmark U.S. Treasuries exhibited volatility during the first quarter of 2023 on rising interest rates, inflation concerns, quantitative tightening by central banks and in response to the recent regional banking crisis.
+Additionally, yields on government bonds have steadily increased over the course of 2022 and 2023, which has given rise to increased volatility and higher demand to hedge interest rate exposure.
 The tapering and/or unwinding of asset purchases by central banks, interest rate hikes, along with elevated levels of government debt issuance, are expected to provide tailwinds to our Rates business.